awesome-schedule/plannable/docs/Backend Specification.md

 ```

 For example, if the token_type is `Bearer` and access_token is `deadbeef`, then the header `Authorization: Bearer deadbeef` will be included in every request.

+### Token Expiration

+The backend provider has the freedom to set the expiration time for access tokens.
+However, for the best user experience, it is recommended to make it valid for at least a week.
+It is also recommended to implement an auto-extension mechanism: when the token is about to expire and some APIs are called with that token, the expiration date should be automatically extended.

 ## Get API